ticial/AutotileGenerator/README.md

   <summary>
 3. Added generator 3x3 autotiles from 8 tiles:
   </summary>
-(To display tiles correctly, you need to reduce the cell_size in the TimeMap by 2 times)
+(For the correct display of tiles, the cell size in the TileMap must be 2 times smaller than the tile size)

 Source <br>
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/p0fCPNb/image.png" alt="image" border="0"></a>